 In the spirit of my San José Muni post it’s time to write about my youth collecting autographs at the Stanford Alumni game.
 The game used to occur in January and marked the beginning of the new baseball season.
 Sitting at Sunken Diamond watching college ball on February and March weekends was one of the best things about growing up in California.
 Not only was there really no Winter, I got to watch Baseball outside almost all year.

 In 1991 I just brought a ball and got it signed by everyone.
 This is very much in the manner of my Giants ball.
 Yet another fake-leather baseball though this time I exclusively used a ballpoint.* It’s held up ok but shows why ball point and fake leather are not a good pair.
 Signatures are mostly alumni but prospects like Hammonds made it on to the ball too.
 And yes there’s one name I can’t figure out.**

 *Signatures: 1—Mark Marquess.
 2—Mike Aldrete, Jack McDowell, Frank Carey, Lee Plemel.
 3—Stan Spencer, Paul Carey.
-4—Steve Buechele, unknown, Troy Paulsen, Jeffrey Hammonds, Tim Griffin.
+4—Steve Buechele, Dave Meier, Troy Paulsen, Jeffrey Hammonds, Tim Griffin.
 5—Jeff Ballard, Doug Robbins.

 It’s a fun ball which really captures the state of the Stanford Alumni in the pros at that moment.
 Four Major Leaguers (Aldrete, Ballard, Buechele, and McDowell), a bunch of new professionals who had yet to make it in the bigs (a cup of coffee for a few like Paul Carey and Stan Spencer but no long careers), and a prospect (Hammonds) who went on to have a long career.
 Two legendary coaches (Marquess and Dunton).
 I can look at it and know exactly what moment in time it captures.